svanderburg/libiff/README.md

 ```

 In the code fragment above, an array defining extension chunkIDs and function
-pointers (`chunkTypes`) specifies how to read, write, check, free and print each
+pointers (`applicationChunkTypes`) specifies how to read, write, check, free and
-individual application chunk.
-The other array binds these extension chunks into
+print each individual application chunk.
+The other array binds these extension
-the scope of the TEST form type.
-This ensures that the TEST.HELO property is
+chunks into the scope of the TEST form type.
+This ensures that the TEST.HELO
-parsed by our extension function and that a chunk with the same ID in a
+property is parsed by our extension function and that a chunk with the same ID
-different form type is parsed ABCD.HELO differently (because they are not the
+in a different form type is parsed ABCD.HELO differently (because they are not
-same).
+the same).

 In the remainder of the interface, we simply call all the functions defined in
 `iff.h` with the given `chunkRegistry` parameter dealing with application